How Should Running Shoes Fit?

 Take a Test Run

-If you’re going to the store to try on running shoes, be sure to wear the same sweat-wicking running socks you’ll wear for your workout, since the socks you wear will impact the fit of the shoe.
+If you're going to a shop to try on running shoes, be sure to wear the same sweat-wicking running socks you'll wear for your workout, since the socks you wear will impact the fit of the shoe.

-You should also shop in the evening, since your feet will swell as the day wears on.
-Head to the store after your work day (when your feet are likely to be at their largest) to try on several different pairs.
+You should also shop later in the day, since your feet will swell as the day wears on.
+Head to the shop in the evening (when your feet are likely to be at their largest) to try on several different pairs.

-But don’t rely on the initial feel of the shoe — always take the shoes for a test run on a treadmill or sidewalk outside the store.
-You’ll get a better sense of how comfortably the shoes fit if you take them for a jog.
+But don't rely on the initial feel of the shoe—always take the shoes for a test run on a treadmill or the pavement outside the shop.
+You'll get a better sense of how comfortably the shoes fit if you take them for a jog.

 Don't expect your running shoes to break in or stretch and become more comfortable.
 You should choose a pair that fits well from the moment you put them on.